zephinzer/dev/README.md

       projectID: "XXXXXXX"
       accessToken: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     # ... add as you wish ...
+  ## this defines the github integration
   github:
     accounts:
     - name: personal
       accessToken: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     # ... add as you wish ...
+  ## this defines the gitlab integration
   gitlab:
     accounts:
     - name: personal